Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction

-GAE consists of an encoder and a decoder, and it utilizes low-fidelity topological structure information encoded in $\mathbf{A}$, which may be noisy with potentially many missing entries, and $\mathbf{X}$ as a combined input to obtain a latent representation $\mathbf{Z}$, and then use the decoder to reconstruct an estimated $\hat{\mathbf{A}}$ from $\mathbf{Z}$.
-Because the adjacency matrix of the graph represents the similarity or association between the pairs of nodes, the decoder for link prediction usually adopts an inner product of the learned latent representation, $\left<\mathbf{Z},\mathbf{Z}^{\mathrm{T}}\right>$.
-For later discussion, firstly we formalize the definition of a deepened $k$-layer GAE as follows:
+\paragraph{An Attempt to Directly Deepen GAEs.} GAE consists of an encoder and a decoder.
+It utilizes low-fidelity topological structure information encoded in $\mathbf{A}$ and $\mathbf{X}$ as a combined input to obtain a latent representation $\mathbf{Z}$; the decoder then reconstructs an estimated $\hat{\mathbf{A}}$ from $\mathbf{Z}$.
+Because the adjacency matrix of the graph represents the similarity or association between the pairs of nodes, the decoder for link prediction usually adopts an inner product of the learned latent representation, $\mathbf{Z}\mathbf{Z}^{\mathrm{T}}$.
+For simplicity, firstly we formalize the definition of a deepened $k$-layer GAE as follows: -0.1in